Giovanni de Ciotta

 Hungarian support proved to be crucial to the development of the port of Fiume and Ciotta was the key person in assuring it.
 From 1872 to 1896 (apart from a short interruption in 1884) he was the mayor of the city.
-Following the financial crisis of 1873, which culminated in 1875, the conservative liberal Deák Party had to face a crisis from which it survived only following a merger with the more numerous conservative Left Center of Kálmán Tisza.
+Following the financial crisis of 1873, which culminated in 1875, the conservative-liberal Deák Party had to face a crisis from which it survived only following a merger with the more numerous conservative Left Center of Kálmán Tisza.
 The “new” Liberal Party of Hungary was to rule Hungary (and Fiume) from 1875 to 1890, marking the golden years of Ciotta, later known as the Idyll.

-Under his lead an impressive phase of expansion of the city began, marked by the completion of the railway from Fiume to Budapest, the construction of the modern port, and the initiation of modern industrial and commercial enterprises such as the Royal Hungarian Sea Navigation Company "Adria", and the Whitehead Torpedo Works, where his contribution was crucial as he financed Robert Whitehead's efforts in producing a viable torpedo.
-In 1885 the sumptuous new theater was finished, modeled on that of Budapest and Vienna, costing him a political crisis in 1884 for the rising building costs.

-While on army service he met John Leard, another fiuman of English origins.
+Under his leadership an impressive phase of expansion of the city began, marked by the completion of the railway from Fiume to Budapest, the construction of the modern port, and the initiation of modern industrial and commercial enterprises such as the Royal Hungarian Sea Navigation Company "Adria", and the Whitehead Torpedo Works, where his contribution was crucial as he financed Robert Whitehead's efforts in producing a viable torpedo.
+In 1885 the sumptuous new theatre was finished, modelled on that of Budapest and Vienna, costing him a political crisis in 1884 for the rising building costs.
+While on army service he met John Leard, another Fieuman of English origins.
 Ciotta with Leard in 1889 pushed forward the Piano regolatore a comprehensive urbanization plan for the city.
 The new plan laid down the plan for a modern commercial city, destroyed most of the older buildings and roads, and introduced regular planning as it was done in Budapest and other cities of the time.
 In 1891 the Acquedotto Ciotta was finished, providing the city with a modern sewage and water supply system.
 He was also a founder of several philanthropic initiatives and institutions.

 The “Ciotta system” underwent a crisis in 1896 when Hungarian Prime Minister Dezső Bánffy began a centralizing policy towards Fiume.
 Ciotta, being unable to assure the equilibrium between Fiume and Hungary, resigned and retired to private life, following the Governor Lajos gróf Batthyány de Nemetujvár.
 As a response Michele Maylender, backed by Luigi Ossoinack (initiator of the Royal Hungarian Sea Navigation Company "Adria"), founded a new party, the Autonomist Association, ending the rule of the Liberal Party of Hungary in Fiume.